quaxalber/bluetooth_2_hid/README.md

 ![Bluetooth to USB Overview](https://raw.githubusercontent.com/quaxalber/bluetooth_2_usb/main/assets/overview.png)

 Convert a Raspberry Pi into a HID relay that translates Bluetooth keyboard and mouse input to USB.
-Additionally, supports sending multiple keystrokes via Bluetooth LE service.
+Additionally, supports sending keystrokes remotely from your PC or phone via Bluetooth LE service.
 Minimal configuration.
 Zero hassle.

 The issue with Bluetooth devices is that you usually can't use them to:
 - wake up sleeping devices,